OjeWilliams/SQL-Practice/README.md

 ## Q-45.
 Write an SQL query to print the name of employees having the highest salary in each department.
 ```
+-- this returns the highest salary from each department
+SELECT DISTINCT(department), MAX(salary) AS Highest_Sal
+FROM Worker
+GROUP BY (department)
+;

 ```